samsquire/assembly/README.md

 # Unevenly sized control flow

-In an average aysnc code you have regions that can run and then there are pauses where other code runs.
-If you run the same async tasks multiple times then you might have uneven segments of computation that can be parallel.
+In an average aysnc code you have regions that can run and then there are pauses in that sequence where other code runs.
+If you run the same async tasks multiple times then you might have uneven length segments of computation that can be queued up.
+For example one thread might create lots of tasks that are small and another tasks that are large.

 In languages such as Rust and Go the scheduler is a work stealing so that work can unevenly accumulate on different threads.
 This requires work to move work to another thread.

 The nature of the ideal scheduling depends on all the code that can run.

-# Text format

-a       b       c
- coro-1 coro-4 coro-7
- coro-2 coro-5 coro-8
- coro-3 coro-6 coro-9

-Coroutine state announcement
-pattern matching parser
-regexp

-coro-1 doesnt call coro-2 directly but writes to memory interop between coroutines is by memory therefore

-Colour grid - lanes
-independent lanes can be parallel reordering number sequences, positions

 # Coroutine states

 I am unfamiliar with the literature on session types but these might be similar.

 A coroutine has a number of different states which is actually a graph of valid control flow destinations from its current position.

+You can think of the different states of the coroutine as region of basic blocks.

+We can even think of nested states.

 For example, code that paginates or load balances